karenbatch19/CISC454_Asteroids/README.md

-# CISC454_Graphics
+# CISC454_Asteroids
-This repository will hold the projects I do for my fourth-year graphics course at Queen's University.
+This repository contains my version of the game Asteroids, done as an assignment for my fourth-year graphics course at Queen's University.